 Inspect the area where your old raised hearth was located for signs of damage caused by water seepage or decay due to age or weathering.
 If necessary, repair any damage before installing your new hearth material (such as tile or stone).

-Once all of these steps are complete, you can begin installing your new raised fireplace hearth according to the manufacturer’s instructions – which typically involve laying down a base layer of mortar followed by setting and grouting the new material in place on top of that base layer before allowing everything ample time for drying and curing before use.
+Once all of these steps are complete, you can begin installing your new raised fireplace hearth according to the manufacturer’s instructions.
+These typically involve laying down a base layer of mortar, followed by setting and grouting the new material in place on top of that base layer, and allowing everything ample time for drying and curing before use.

 By following these steps carefully, you can successfully remove an elevated fireplace hearth without damaging walls or other materials in what might otherwise have been a complicated process!